Mount Vernon Belvedere Improvement Association

-New annual and life members must pay dues in advance to become members in good standing.
-Annual memberships expire at the end of each calendar year and must be renewed by March 1st of the following year to avoid withdrawal of “good standing” status.
-Life memberships by their very nature do not need to be renewed.
+New annual and lifetime members must pay dues in advance to become members in good standing.
+Annual memberships expire on the fifteenth (15th ) day of September.
+Membership must be renewed by the first (1st ) day of September to avoid withdrawal of “good standing” status.
+Lifetime memberships by their very nature do not need to be renewed.
+Lifetime members must meet the current Eligibility requirements in Article III, Section 1 in order to vote at membership meetings or to serve as an officer or member of the Board of Directors.
 A third-party payment of dues for any member will not be accepted unless the President and Treasurer jointly determine that a hardship exists.

 Section 3: New Member Incentive

-Furthermore, in order to encourage new members to join the Association during the various events that take place in the neighborhood (such as Flower Mart and the Book Fair) and/or membership drives, the Membership Committee Chair is authorized to set and offer a discount.
-The amount of the discount, which as noted above can only be offered during special events and/or membership drives, cannot exceed 50% of the value of the membership in question.
-A discount can only be given to the following membership categories:
+In order to encourage new members to join the Association during the various events that take place in the neighborhood (such as Flower Mart or Oktoberfest) and/or membership drives, the Membership Committee Chair may set and offer a discount if authorized by the President and Treasurer.
+The amount of the discount, which as noted above can only be offered during special events and/or membership drives and, cannot exceed 50% of the value of the membership in question.
+A discount cannot be given to any Lifetime membership.

 Board of Directors